Robo3D/User-Manuals/docs/source/getting-started/index.rst

 What’s in the box
 ---------------

-During your unboxing experience, you will find the following in the box of your Robo C2:
+Besides your new Robo C2, you will find the following in the box:

    1. Quick Start Guide
    2. Autodesk Fusion 360 design software free 1-year voucher